ihc4bc/projectpage_amirakbarnejad/index.md

 When training the end-to-end pipeline, the conventional PyTorch dataloader is prohibitively slow.
 Therefore, to address this issue we developed a python tool called PyDmed and made it publicly available [9].
-The proposed dataloader streams patches from the whole-slide images to GPU(s) in an efficient way, so the GPU(s) do not remain idle while new pathces are being extracted from WSIs.
+The proposed dataloader streams patches from the whole-slide images to GPU(s) in an efficient way, so the GPU(s) do not remain idle while new patches are being extracted from WSIs.
 So far (checked on Jan 19th, 2024) PyDmed's repository on github has 18 stars.